Montgomery College Celebrates New Bioscience Education Center

 A Unique Partnership

-Holy Cross Germantown Hospital will open in October of this year, creating a unique educational partnership with the College.
-The hospital, which will serve as the partner anchor for the Hercules Pinkney Life Sciences Park, will be a valuable resource for aspiring health care workers.
+Holy Cross Germantown Hospital opened in October of 2014, creating a unique educational partnership with the College.
+The hospital, which serves as the partner anchor for the Hercules Pinkney Life Sciences Park, will be a valuable resource for aspiring health care workers.
 It will provide students with hands-on learning, state-of-the-art instructional space and exposure to the most advanced medical technology.

 Holy Cross Germantown Hospital will be the first hospital in the nation located on a community college campus with an educational partnership to help train the next generation of health care professionals.